Group Schemes with $\mathbb F_q$-Action: Preliminaries on group schemes

-\begin{remark} We have $F_G \circ V_G = p\cdot\id_G$, and $V_G \circ F_G = p\cdot\id_{G^{(p)}}$, by \cite{DG}, IV, §3, 4.6.
+\begin{rem} We have $F_G \circ V_G = p\cdot\id_G$, and $V_G \circ F_G = p\cdot\id_{G^{(p)}}$, by \cite{DG}, IV, $\mathsection$3, 4.6.
 On affine algebras, $V_G^*$ acts by taking $p$-th ``copowers''.
 In this sense, it is dual to the (relative) Frobenius, which we make precise below.
-The name (German for ``shift'') comes from the Verschiebung on Witt (co-)vectors, where it acts as an index shift (cf. \cite{Fon}, III.3.1). \end{remark}
+The name (German for ``shift'') comes from the Verschiebung on Witt (co-)vectors, where it acts as an index shift (cf. \cite{Fon}, III, $\mathsection$3.1). \end{rem}